TriangulosTecnologia/TriangulosTecnologia/engineering/roles.md

 - Git.
 - Basic knowledge of [Node.js](https://nodejs.org/en/) or [JavaScript](https://www.javascript.com/).

-## Software Developer
+## Mid-Level Software Developer

 They have more experience and higher knowledge and assume more complex tasks.
 They also know most of our company's technologies and have more responsibilities.

-Software developers have two directions for career progression: Senior Software Developers for a technical (keep coding career) or Tech Lead for management and leadership paths.
+Mid-Level Software developers have two directions for career progression: Senior Software Developers for a technical (keep coding career) or Tech Lead for management and leadership paths.

 ### Prerequisites